 Moving is stressful for many people, but downsizing your house is a great way to save money and save it or invest it into something else.
-Here are 5 tips for downsizing your house in Wilmington.
+Here are 5 tips for downsizing your house in Eastern.

 Use a Tape Measure

 The first tip to downsizing your house is to make sure the furniture you want to keep will fit properly into your new digs.
 You also need to make sure the furniture will fit through the door and navigate any hallways or corners you may encounter on the way to its new home.
 It would be terrible to take the time and effort to move a large sectional couch into your new house and come to find out that it is ridiculously oversized for the new space.

 Get Rid of Duplicates